rrednoss/alertmanager-signl4/README.md

 ### Reflections
 * Adding logging and metrics information in some methods makes the code sometimes quite messy.
 There might be a more elegant or uniform way of doing this.
 * This application uses the logrus package for structured logging.
 It is in maintenance-mode.
-It might be worse to log for an alternative solution like Zap or Apex.
+It might be worth to log for an alternative solution like Zap or Apex.